Skip to content

 5.4.2 SAR Video (VID)

 SAR Video (VID) is similar to the CSI product described in Section 5.4.1 in which the acquired SAR data is first divided into multiple sub-apertures.
 However, in the case of SAR Video each discrete sub-aperture image is used as a frame to compile a short video clip.
-The Dwell and Dwell Fine imaging generate 25-second videos consisting of 25 individual frames.
+The Dwell, Dwell Fine and Dwell Precise imaging modes generate 25-second videos consisting of 25 individual frames.

 The VID product is useful in applications for which the motion of moving objects, such as vessels and land vehicles, is to be analyzed.
 By simple inspection and analysis of a video, it is possible to infer the general direction and speed of the moving object.
 SAR Video is also effective for detecting objects hidden in forested areas as well as human-made objects as these tend to give bright reflections revealed as glints when playing a video.